 Sequence Options

-Sequence Options dialog serves for defining the sequence parameters.
-It is opened by using the icon or the Sequence - Sequence command from the Sequence window.
+The Sequence Options dialog serves for defining the sequence parameters.
+It can be opened using the icon or the Sequence - Sequence command of the Sequence window.

 Sequence Options